You can think of a flow chatbot like a yes/no conversation. It goes like this.

 In the centre of the image, we have a user input.
 This is when the user sends a keyword that triggers the chatbot.

-As an example, we built a flow chatbot as a prototype and proof of concept for one of our clients that had the keyword 'SEO' as a trigger.
+As an example, we used a flow chatbot to demo an idea to one of our clients that had the keyword 'SEO' as a trigger.
 Sending 'SEO' would trigger the first message from the chatbot which turns into a full on SEO course delivered via Facebook Messenger.

 So, the user sends a message.